TUMFTM/Lane_Level_Matching/README.md

 It was originally implemented as Hidden Markov Model but is now a linear model

 ### Lane module
-This module contains the map matching from GNSS and ACC data to lane probability
+This module contains the map matching from GNSS and IMU (acceleration) data to lane probability

 It also contains the sensor fusion (combine_prob.py)